 The FE 90mm f/2.8-22 SSM ED is a superb lens.
 The IS makes low-light shooting a breeze (especially since it is already fast at f/2.8).

 Used as a portrait lens, it has smooth and creamy bokeh.
-This superb detail is also a boon with macro photography.
+This superb detail is also great for macro photography.
 This should definitely be on the shortlist for Sony E-mount users.

 Brand